stuartjcameron/data-tools/README.md

 table.plot.bar()
 ```

+## Installation

+There is no package for the modules yet.
+Install by downloading the files into your working directory.
+You will need to have installed [requests](https://pypi.org/project/requests/) (see Dependencies below).

 ## Notes

 These modules are provided with no guarantee of safety or functionality.
 The author does not work for UNESCO Institute for Statistics.

+There is no package for the modules yet.
+Install by downloading the files into your working directory.

 The modules use the [HDX Python Country Library](https://pypi.org/project/hdx-python-country/)
 to look up country names.
 It uses fuzzy look-up so "Tanzania", "TZ" etc. are acceptable.